The 444th film I have seen in theaters…

 Well, how did this stack up against the previous 3 DC films?
 It is the clear winner.
-The main cast were perfect, but the supporting players not only made the best with what they were given, but elevated it.
+The main cast is perfect, but the supporting players not only made the best with what they were given, but elevated it.
 Watching this, I was struck with the realization that they did not deviate from the character’s comic origin (save the change of setting from WW2 to WW1).
 The Greek mythology was allowed to exist, no science-ing it away like they did in Thor.
-They kept both of Diana’s best known origins, Daughter of Zeus, and the made from Clay thing.
+They kept both of Diana’s best known origins, the newer daughter of Zeus angle, and the made from Clay version of john Byrne in the 80’s.
 What is more important is that the core of the character was intact.
 She is a warrior goddess, but she is also a beacon of hope and love.
-As much as I enjoyed the Henry Cavill take on Superman (and it is a good 1980’s-90’s interpretation) I wish he showed more of the moral grounding that Diana has.
+As much as I enjoyed the Henry Cavill’s take on Superman (and it is a good 1980’s-90’s interpretation) I wish he showed more of the moral grounding that Diana has.
 Whatever the future brings, I hope it includes sequels to this great movie.
 8/10

 - Wonder Woman

 - Man of Steel